Making an offer to purchase

-Depending on the local market conditions, your opinion of value and market information provided by your Royal LePage Real Estate Professional, the seller’s price may be different from the buyer’s price offered.
+- Price: Depending on local market conditions, the seller’s price may be different from the buyer’s offer

-The deposit shows the buyer’s good faith and will be applied against the purchase of the home when the sale closes.
-Your Royal LePage Real Estate Professional can advise you on an appropriate amount.
+- Deposit: Shows the buyer’s good faith and will be applied against the purchase when the sale closes.
+Your Rockies West Royal LePage representative will advise you on an appropriate amount

-These might include “subject to home inspection”, “subject to you obtaining financing”, or “subject to you selling your property”.
+- Conditions: These might include “subject to home inspection”, “subject to you obtaining financing”, or “subject to you selling your property”

-These might include appliances and certain fixtures or decorative items, such as window coverings or mirrors.
+- Inclusions and Exclusions: Appliances and certain fixtures or decorative items such as window coverings or mirrors

-Firm Offer to Purchase: usually preferable to the seller, because it means that you are prepared to purchase the home without any conditions.
-If the offer is accepted, the home is yours.
+- A Firm Offer to Purchase is usually preferable to the seller because it means you’re prepared to purchase the home without any conditions; if the offer is accepted, the home is yours

-Conditional Offer to Purchase: means that you have placed one or more conditions on the purchase, such as “subject to home inspection”, “subject to financing” or “subject to sale of buyer’s existing home”.
-The home is not sold until all the conditions have been met.
+- Conditional Offer to Purchase means that you’ve placed one or more conditions on the purchase; the home is not sold until all of the conditions have been met

 Acceptance of the Offer

-Your Offer to Purchase will be presented as soon as possible.
-The seller may accept the offer, reject it, or submit a counter-offer.
+The seller may accept your offer, reject it, or submit a counter-offer.
 The counter-offer may be in reference to the price, the closing date, or any number of variables.
 The offers can go back and forth until both parties have agreed or one of you ends the negotiations.